CNeu-hub/Madingley_CC_LU/README.md

 Before the data can be used, they need to be pre-processed to meet the requirements of the MadingleyR package, for example as described in the supplementary material of the study (also available in this repository).

 All analysis scripts can be run using the aggregated simulation output in the input folder of the repository.
 The climate data we used for our simulations is too large to upload to a repository, so we have created an example here to allow you to follow our workflow.
 The original script can be found in the Model_Run folder and can be run with climate data that meets the requirements (not given here).

+**Note:**

+- The paths may need to be changed for some scripts (mainly the climate data pre-processing/model output scripts) according to your directory.
+- The names of the simulation experiments partly differ from the names in the manuscript.
+For example, HANPP refers to the current land use and maxHANPP refers to the maximum land use simulation.

 To give an insight into our simulations, **we provide here an example of how the simulations in our study are performed** using the MadingleyR package.
 We use 0.5 degree data (to match the region sizes of our original model simulations) from the standard MadingleyR input datasets.